What is a Ranch Manager?

-A Foreman excels a one thing: getting things done.
+A Foreman excels at one thing: getting things done.
 He is an effective supervisor of all worker types discussed above.
 Workers need leadership and direction.
 A good foreman can provide this.
-And, the effective foreman works right alongside his ranch team and will readily do any work need done.
+And the effective foreman works right alongside his ranch team and will readily do any work needing to be done.
 A smaller or less complex property simply might not warrant a manager.
 If it makes you feel better to refer to your foreman as your ‘ranch manager’, that’s fine.
-Just don’t let the use of the term cause a mistake in hiring the wrong individual for a job they are either under- or over-qualified for.
+Just don’t let the use of the term cause a mistake in hiring the wrong individual for a job they are either under or over-qualified for.

 One test is this: if you were only present on the ranch four weeks each year and, in your absence, the operation was a success in every way – a Ranch Manager was responsible.

 A manager has the unique ability to comprehend the needs of the land in their care and implement the vision of the owner.
-A manager assesses, plans and designs, then execute.
+A manager assesses, plans, and designs, then execute.
 He, along with the approval of the owner, establishes policies and carries out those plans and policies.
 This is possible because of the experience and reputation he brings with him.
-Success is not the absence of challenges a property presents, rather the manager’s approach to those challenges.
-Wishing that a certain individual would ‘rise to the challenge’, without the clear evidence that he has done it before, is not a good bet in any profession.
+Success is not the absence of challenges a property presents but rather the manager’s approach to those challenges.
+Wishing that a certain individual would ‘rise to the challenge’ without clear evidence that he has done it before is not a good bet in any profession.